Flag Protocol

 For the rules for flying the Canadian Flag, visit the Canadian Heritage site.
 The rules for flying other flags at UBC are based on this same etiquette.

-Flags at UBC Okanagan may be lowered for:
+Flags at UBC Okanagan may be lowered for the passing of a member of the campus community.

-Each campus of UBC sits on the traditional, ancestral and unceded territory of its host nation: Musqueam in Vancouver, and the Syilx Okanagan Nation in the Okanagan.
+Each campus of UBC sits on the traditional, ancestral and unceded territory of its host nation: the Syilx Okanagan Nation in the Okanagan, and Musqueam in Vancouver.

 On Sept.
 27, 2018, the Okanagan campus raised the Okanagan Nation Alliance flag for the first time on its permanent pole in the courtyard.
 And in Vancouver, the Musqueam flag was raised on its permanent pole on February 25, 2019.